callahanchris/callahanchris.github.io/source/_posts/2014-09-10-china-map-part-1-nokogiri.markdown

 ### Closing Thoughts

-Though this was not my first data scraping project, it was challenging given the HTML/CSS inconsistencies across different Wikipedia articles.
-After doing it the brute force way and hardcoding in province data, I was able to bring the code to a more abstract level and learn a lot about parsing text with regular expressions in the process.
+Though this was not my first web scraping project, it was challenging given the HTML/CSS inconsistencies across different Wikipedia articles.
+After solving the problem in a brute force fashion using hardcoded province data, I was able to bring the code to a more abstract level and learn a lot about parsing text with regular expressions in the process.

 Stay tuned for the next part in this series where I will talk about the JavaScript frontend and bringing the map to life!